-Net cash provided by (used in) operating activities was \$3.8 million, \$(138.7) million and \$(139.7) million for 2007, 2006 and 2005, respectively.
-This improvement in 2007 compared to 2006 was primarily due to lower net loss and decreased purchases of permanent displays, partially offset by changes in net working capital, including cash used for product return settlements in 2007 related to the September 2006 discontinuance of Vital Radiance and lower trade receivables.
+Net cash provided by (used in) operating activities was \$0.3 million, \$(139.7) million and \$(137.7) million for 2007, 2006 and 2005, respectively.
+This improvement in 2007 compared to 2006 was primarily due to lower net loss and decreased purchases of permanent displays, partially offset by changes in net working capital, including cash used for product return settlements in 2007 related to the September 2006 discontinuance of Vital

+Radiance and lower trade receivables.
 Cash usage in 2006 and 2005 was primarily attributable to the larger net loss and increased purchases of permanent displays, due in large part to the launch in late 2005 and the September 2006 discontinuance of Vital Radiance and the complete re-stage of Almay, partially offset by improvements in net working capital.

-Net cash used in investing activities was \$(17.6) million, \$(22.4) million and \$(15.8) million for 2007, 2006 and 2005, respectively, in each case for capital expenditures.
+Net cash used in investing activities was \$(17.4) million, \$(22.1) million and \$(15.4) million for 2007, 2006 and 2005, respectively, in each case for capital expenditures.

-Net cash provided by financing activities was \$24.6 million, \$163.2 million and \$67.6 million for 2007, 2006 and 2005, respectively.
+Net cash provided by financing activities was \$29.1 million, \$162.9 million and \$63.7 million for 2007, 2006 and 2005, respectively.
 Net cash provided by financing activities for 2007 included net proceeds of \$98.9 million from Revlon, Inc.'s issuance of Class A Common Stock as a result of the closing of the \$100 Million Rights Offering in January 2007.
-Revlon, Inc.'s proceeds from the \$100 Million Rights Offering were promptly transferred to Products Corporation, which it used in February 2007 to redeem \$50.0 million aggregate principal amount of its 85% Senior Subordinated Notes (the balance of which was repaid in full in February 2008 - See "Recent Developments"), including \$0.3 million of accrued and unpaid interest up to, but not including, the redemption date.
+Revlon, Inc.'s proceeds from the \$100 Million Rights Offering were promptly transferred to Products Corporation, which it used in February 2007 to redeem \$50.0 million aggregate principal amount of its 8 5/8% Senior Subordinated Notes (the balance of which was repaid in full in February 2008 - See "Recent Developments" in Exhibit 99.1), including \$0.3 million of accrued and unpaid interest up to, but not including, the redemption date.
 The remainder of such proceeds was used in January 2007 to repay approximately \$43.3 million of indebtedness outstanding under Products Corporation's 2006 Revolving Credit Facility, without any permanent reduction of that commitment, after incurring fees and expenses of approximately \$1.1 million incurred in connection with the \$100 Million Rights Offering, with approximately \$5 million of the remaining proceeds being available for general corporate purposes.